WheteThunger/SpawnModularCar/README.md

+## Features

-**SpawnModularCar** allows players to spawn modular cars.
+- Allows players with permission to spawn modular cars.

-- Each player can have one car at a time using `mycar`.
+- Each player may have one car at a time using the `mycar` command.
+- Cars may spawn ready to drive, depending on the plugin configuration and player permissions.
-- Multiple types of presets are supported, including personal presets.
+- Supports multiple types of presets, including personal presets.
 - API and an admin/server command allow spawning unlimited cars with a variety of options.

 ## Recommended related plugins
 - [Vehicle Deployed Locks](https://umod.org/plugins/vehicle-deployed-locks) - Deploy code locks or key locks to vehicles.
 Integrates with this plugin to allow automatically deploying code locks to cars spawned by privileged players
 - [Engine Parts Durability](https://umod.org/plugins/engine-parts-durability) - Reduce or disable engine part durability (so they no longer take damage when the car does)
-- [No Engine Parts](https://umod.org/plugins/no-engine-parts) - Allow car engines to work without engine parts.
-Supports multiple use cases, including super speed
+- [No Engine Parts](https://umod.org/plugins/no-engine-parts) - Allow car engines to work without engine parts
-- [Larger Car Storage](https://umod.org/plugins/larger-car-storage) - Increase capacity of storage modules on cars owned by privileged players
+- [Larger Car Storage](https://umod.org/plugins/larger-car-storage) - Increase capacity of car storage modules
 - [Vehicle Decay Protection](https://umod.org/plugins/vehicle-decay-protection) - Reduce or disable vehicle decay in various situations
 - [Car Spawn Settings](https://umod.org/plugins/car-spawn-settings) - Configure modules, health, fuel, and engine parts that random cars spawn with.
 Module presets defined in that plugin will also apply when players spawn random cars with this plugin
 - [Craft Car Chassis](https://umod.org/plugins/craft-car-chassis) - Allow players to craft a blank chassis at a car lift